lil-lilithhh/Spline-Path-Control-MYou/README.md

 * **Multi-Spline Editing:** Create multiple, independent spline paths
 * **Easy To Use Controls:** Quickly edit splines and points
+* **Playback scrubber:** Scrub through playback via the timeline and go frame-by-frame with the arrow keys
 * **Full Control of Splines and Shapes:**
     * **Start Frame:** Set a delay before a spline's animation begins.
     * **Duration:** Control the speed of the shape along its path.